-I am an American opera singer, voice teacher, and stage director.
+I am an American opera singer, voice teacher, stage director and conductor.
 I teach a diaphramatic breathing technique that is equally effective for classical musicians, rock musicians, and those recovering from vocal damage.

 My classical students have repeatedly achieved the highest honors in national and international competitions, including 1st and 2nd place winners in the Metropolitan Opera Competition, and a $10,000 award from the Sullivan Foundation.
 I enjoy working equally with beginners as well as the most advanced singers.